XionWin/rust-101/rust-book/Introduction/Getting Started/Installation.md

 ## Installing rustup on Windows
 On Windows, go to https://www.rust-lang.org/tools/install and follow the instructions for installing Rust.
 At some point in the installation, you'll receive a message explaining that you'll also need the MSVC build tools for Visual Studio 2013 or later.
+To acquire the build tools, you'll need to install `Visual Studio 2022`.
+When asked which workloads to install, include:

+* Desktop Development with C++
+* The Windows 10 or 11 SDK
+* The English language pack component, along with any other language pack of your choosing

+The rest of this book use commands that work in both `cmd.exe` and PowerShell.
+If there are specific differences, we'll explain which to use.

+## Troubleshooting
+To check whether you have Rust installed correctly, open a shell and enter this line:

+    $ rustc --version

+If you see this information, you have installed Rust successfully!
+If you don't see this information, check that Rust is in your `%PATH%` system variable as follows.

+In Windows CMD, use:

+    > echo %PATH%

+In PowerShell, use:

+    > echo $env:Path

+In Linux and macOS, use:

+    $ echo $PATH

+If that's all correct and Rust still isn't working, there are a number of places you can get help.
+Find out how to get in touch with other Rustaceans(a silly nickname we call ourselves) on the community page.

+## Updating and Uninstalling

+Once Rust is installed via `rustup`, updating to a newly released version is easy.
+From your shell, run the following update script:

+    $ rustup update

+To uninstall Rust and `rustup`, run the following uninstall script from your shell:

+    $ rustup self uninstall

+## Local Documentation

+The installation of Rust also includes a local copy of the documentation so that you can read it offline.
+Run `rustup doc` to open the local documentation in your browser.